Thankyou. It is vital that accurate info about the equalities act is made available.

 ‘Individuals who are making or have made a permanent change to their gender must be permitted to use the toilets and changing rooms designated to their acquired gender.
 It is a contravention of the Equality Act 2010 to force a trans person to use separate facilities.’

-AEA’s Consultancy and Training is designed to help you understand the law and fairly balance conflicting rights.
+AEA’s Consultancy and Training will help you understand the law as it applies to your organisation and enable you to fairly balance conflicting rights.